aworley1/aworley1.github.io/pages/unicode-and-utf-8.md

 ## A simple example: ASCII

 The original ASCII code page was developed in the 1960s and was based on 128 code points.
-0-31 were reserved as control characters for devices (e.g. printers) and 32-127 were the printable characters: upper and lower case letters, numbers and a few common special characters.
+0-31 were reserved as control characters for devices (e.g. printers) and 32-127 were the printable characters: Upper and lower case letters, numbers and a few common special characters.

 The character encoding can be simple - converting the decimal number to binary directly can encode all values with 7 bits per character.
 When dealing with 8 bit bytes, this can simply be padded with a leading zero.